-Please Note, It is possible that you or your spouse or common-law partner qualifies for the Incentive (if you are in a married or common-law relationship) with the 4-year clause even if you have owned a home previously.
+Please note, you or your spouse or common-law partner may qualify for the Incentive (if you are in a married or common-law relationship) with the 4-year clause even if you have owned a home previously.

 The maximum of one Incentive includes any variation of borrower or co-borrower (i.e. once an Incentive is advanced to a Homebuyer, that Homebuyer is not eligible for any additional Incentives regardless of any other new first-time homebuyer named on the application).

 What Types of Properties are Eligible for the Incentive?

 The home must be the Homebuyers’ primary residence and eligible for CMHC Default Insurance, have year-round access, permanent heat source and located within Canada.